xenify-io/litepaper/README.md

 ## ⭐️ Recycling Native Rewards

 Discover the smart way to maximise your earning potential with Xenify's recycling feature.
 By recycling accrued native chain rewards, you bypass the 25% claim fee and strengthen your XNF position as your full balance enters the daily burn auction.
 What makes this process unique is the protocol's ability to deduct the burn fee directly from your recycled rewards.
-This enables fee-free participation, unlike the normal burn process which requires additional native tokens to cover the mandatory burn fee.
+This enables token-free participation, unlike the normal burn process which requires additional burn tokens to cover the mandatory burn fee.

 As a veXNF holder who recycles, you gain access to an exclusive daily distribution of veXNF that’s drawn from the protocol’s daily XNF buyback.
 Whereby, 100% of the XNF tokens acquired by the protocol buyback at each cycle's end will be locked and distributed as veXNF to recyclers.
 Your share of the distribution is determined by your XNF holdings and their associated veXNF power.
 Essentially, by recycling with greater veXNF power during a cycle, you can enhance your portion of the veXNF rewards obtained from the protocol's buyback.